antoniomechas/ofxParticleSystemGPU/README.md

 # ofxParticleSystemGPU
 Particle system in GPU with multitexture

-This addon allows to create a partice system managed entirely in the GPU It is forked from the work done by Neil Mendoza at https://github.com/neilmendoza/ofxGpuParticles
+This Openframeworks addon allows to create a partice system managed entirely in the GPU It is forked from the work done by Neil Mendoza at https://github.com/neilmendoza/ofxGpuParticles

 Example video: